frog2am/test/README.md

 <br />
 Customization is possible through provided properties and supports vanilla JavaScript as well as TypeScript.
 <br/>
-Supports all frameworks and platforms that use JavaScript, such as React, Vue.js, and JSP...
+Supports all frameworks and platforms that use JavaScript, such as React, Vue.js, and JSP.
 <br />
 Promises regular debugging and continuous updates.
 <br />